spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac.md

 <br />

 ## Custom Roles in Palette
 Palette enables the users to have custom Roles.
 These custom roles can be created either under the Tenant Scope or the Project Scope, but not both.
 These roles need to have unique names for identification.
-The names are case-insensitive which means, a role name KEY_MANAGER is the same as key_manager.
+The names are case-insensitive.
 To create custom role in Palette Platform, we need to understand the components and operations in the Palette Platform enumerated as a `Resource Scope Matrix` as below:

 <br />
 <br />